 For the coffee lover in your life!
 Using the discolouration caused by Turkish Mocha fragrance, coffee grinds and creamy Goatsmilk Melt and Pour Soap Base these soaps are sure to please.
 They smell delish, and are a honey-caramel colour due to the discolouration of the Turkish Mocha fragrance and the coffee grounds I've added.
-If you wish to deepen the brown so it's more solid, add some Liquid Brown Oxide soap colourant.
-If you decide to go with the Espresso Fragrance Oil you may want to add some Vanilla Colour Stabiliser to hold back the darker discolouration.
+If you wish to deepen the brown so it's more solid, add some Espresso Mica colourant.
+If you decide to go with the Espresso Martini Fragrance Oil you may want to add some Vanilla Colour Stabiliser to hold back the darker discolouration.

 If you don't have pods, you'll be able to access free grounds at your local coffee bar!